karlssberg/Motiv/docs/index.md

 result.Metadata;   // [{ Text: "is even" }]
 ```

+Although these examples are very trivial, they introduce the fundamental building blocks of Motiv.

-### Compose propositions
+### Composing propositions

 Motiv's strengths really start to show as we scale up.

-The following is an example of solving the famous [Fizz buzz](https://en.wikipedia.org/wiki/Fizz_buzz) challenge using Motiv.
+The following is an example of solving the famous [Fizz Buzz](https://en.wikipedia.org/wiki/Fizz_buzz) challenge
+using Motiv.
 If you are unfamiliar, numbers that are multiples of 3 are replaced with "fizz", numbers that are multiples of 5
 are replaced with "buzz", and numbers that are multiples of both 3 and 5 are replaced with "fizzbuzz".
 If none of these conditions are met, the number is returned as a string.